UW-Madison eText Pilot - Opt-out Considerations and Guidelines

 - They submit their request to opt out at least 30 days in advance of the first day of classes in the term.
 To opt out after this deadline, they must meet specific criteria.

 Before opting out, please consider the following:

-- You will lose access to all features and benefits of the eText (as well as the course’s DLT, if applicable, as you cannot opt out of one or the other).
+- Loss of features and benefits - You will lose access to all features and benefits of the eText (and DLT, if applicable).
 Some of the specific features and benefits you will forfeit include:

 - Significant cost-savings

 - Additional content that the instructor might add to the eText, such as links to other content; additional supplemental resources; and highlights, annotations, and study tips to guide engagement and learning in the course.